 - Costs of buying, building, or rebuilding a home.

 - Any usual or reasonable settlement, financing, or other closing costs.First time homebuyer.
 Generally, you are a first time homebuyer if you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
-If you are married, your spouse must also meet this no-ownership requirement.
+NOTE: If you are married, your spouse must also meet this no-ownership requirement.
+This provision might cause you to re-think the timing of a purchase of a home if you are about to get married and your soon-to-be spouse has had ownership within the past 2 years.

 Date of acquisition.
 The date of acquisition is the date that: